openjournals/buffy/docs/responders/set_value.md

 @botname set <value> as <name>
 ```

-for example, if you configure this responder to change the value of the _version_, it would respond to:
+For example, if you configure this responder to change the value of the _version_, it would respond to:
 ```
 @botname set v1.0.3 as version
 ```